imadki/LBD/3-Resources.md

 - Core
 	- Slurm refers to cores as CPUs.
-	- there are 40/44 cores per node in Simlab, and 56/112/128 cores in Toubkal
+	- there are 40/44 cores per node in Simlab
-	- up to 384GB memory per node in Simlab & up to 1.5TB for some nodes in Toubkal
+	- up to 384GB memory per node in Simlab

 - Task
 	- a task can be considered a command such as blast, bwa, script.py